Tapioca or Sago Khitcheri 1

 This is a delicious dish, a complete contrast from the sago milk pudding that everyone hated so much in school dinners!
 You must follow the instructions exactly or you will end up with a gluey mess!!
 Do not reduce the quantity of oil or you might get a sticky, lumpy mess.
 Making time: 20 minutes (excluding soaking time).
 Serves 2 for a meal and 4 for a snack.

 Note from Reeta Kumar*: You can add 1-2 medium potatoes to this khitchri.
 Boil, cool, peel and dice into small cubes.
+You can add a cup of frozen or boiled peas.
 Add at step 8, just after adding cumin and curry leaves.

 2 cups saboodana (sago/tapioca pearls*), large grained

 3/4 cup dry roasted or cocktail peanuts, the skinless variety, coarsely crushed in a blender or with a rolling pin

 3-4 tbs.
 Cooking oil.
 Less oil makes it gluey/sticky!

 2 green chillies, finely chopped (without seeds).
 Adjust to taste.
 You can use dry red chillies instead.

 1 tbs. green coriander leaves, finely chopped (optional)

 Salt to taste (approximately 1 tsp.).
 Use 'sendha' namak when cooking as 'vrat or fasting' food